 Adding, modifying, or deleting profile property values

 It is possible to add, modify, or delete values for profile properties manually.
 You can do this either in the detailed view of a profile property in the widget or in the lightbox showing the full profile.
 You can change an existing value by clicking on it, and add a new value by clicking on "add value" (which appears on hover).
-This lets you test how a profile property affects the segments the current user belongs to and therefore which interactions will be executed.
+This lets you test how a profile property affects the segments the current user belongs to and therefore which dialogues or interactions will be executed.

 Saving a profile as a persona

 In the full profile lightbox, a button in the top right corner lets you save this profile to a persona.
 The values of the profile you are viewing that moment are then stored as a persona, which you can later use in your context widget.
 Saving as a persona prompts you for a name and image for that persona.
 You can pick the persona image from a predefined list, or you can upload an image of your own.

 The Timeline widget shows all BlueConic Timeline events on the current profile's timeline.
 Contact BlueConic support for information about ways to add Timeline events to profile timelines.